 Single sign-on (SSO) is an integral part of modern cloud-based computing.
-It allows your team to use their University credentials to easily access a wide range of software systems.
-Happily, Gecko can also be accessed using SSO.
+It allows your team to easily access various software systems to use their University credentials.
+Happily, Gecko can also be accessed using SAML SSO.

-This article will walk you through the benefits of SSO, as well as how you can start implementing it today.
+This article will walk you through the benefits of SSO and how you can start implementing it today.

 Why use SSO?